manhchien68/recipes/guacamole.md

 - lemon
 - salt
 # instructions
-change avocado in a bowl
+- peel avocado and put them in a bowl